pjaos/retirement_finances/README.md

 - Quit button

 This must be selected to shut down the program.
 If you just close the browser window the Retirement Finances (App) will stay running.
-You can reconnect to it by entering 127.0.0.1:9090.
+You can reconnect to it by entering 127.0.0.1:9090 into the browsers address bar.
 The app will only be accessible from your local machine.

 - Software Version

-To the left of the Quit button the Apps software version is displayed.
+To the left of the Quit button the Retirement Finances App software version is displayed.

 - Storage Folder